948874, Bombardier, 499 Battery. 135th (Hertfordshire Yeomanry) Field Regiment, Royal Artillery.

 Died Of Wounds on the 11th February 1942 aged 22.

-Before joining the Army Jack had worked at the Shelford and Crowe garage in Stevenage and was later employed at De Havillands.
+Jack was born on 18 April 1919, the son of Charles & Alice Allen of 69 Letchmore Road, Stevenage.
+He was a member of the Territorial Army and had worked at the Shelford and Crowe garage in Stevenage, and was later employed as an aircraft fitter at the De Havillands factory in Hatfield, Hertfordshire.
 At the outbreak of war the men of the Territorial forces were called to arms and Jack’s unit spent the early war years serving in various locations around the UK.

 He is buried in the Kranji War Cemetery although his original grave has been lost.
 His headstone is marked, " buried near this spot" .